-In the micro-world, polyhedra are found in the form of molecules, viruses and bacteria - the simplest organisms.
+In the micro-world, polyhedra are found in molecules, viruses, and bacteria - the simplest organisms.

 The unit cell of water is tetrahedra containing five H2O molecules connected by hydrogen bonds.
 Moreover, each of the water molecules in simple tetrahedra retains the ability to form hydrogen bonds.
-Due to their simple tetrahedra can be joined together by vertices, edges or faces, forming a variety of spatial structures.
+Their simple tetrahedra can be joined together by vertices, edges, or faces, forming various spatial structures.

-And of all the variety of structures in nature, the hexagonal (hexagonal) structure is when the six water molecules (tetrahedra) are combined into a ring.
-This type of structure is characteristic of ice, snow and melt water.
+The hexagonal (hexagonal) structure is when the six water molecules (tetrahedra) are combined into a ring of all the various structures in nature.
+This type of structure is characteristic of ice, snow, and meltwater.

 The tetrahedron form also has methane (CH4) molecules and an ammonia (NH3) molecule.

 The exclusivity of the icosahedron was not accidental.
 It's all about saving - saving genetic information.
 You may ask: why is it necessarily the right polyhedron?
-And why exactly icosahedron?
-The viral particle must turn the entire host cell metabolism upside down; it must force the infected cell to synthesize numerous enzymes and other molecules necessary for the synthesis of new virus particles.
+And why exactly, icosahedron?
+The viral particle must turn the entire host cell metabolism upside down; it must force the infected cell to synthesize numerous enzymes and other molecules necessary to synthesize new virus particles.
 All of these enzymes must be encoded in viral nucleic acid.
 But its quantity is limited.
-Therefore, very little space is left for the coding of the proteins of its own membrane in the virus nucleic acid.
+Therefore, very little space is left to code its own membrane proteins in the virus nucleic acid.
 What does the virus do?
 It simply uses the same nucleic acid site many times to synthesize a large number of standard molecules — building proteins — that unite in the process of automating a virus particle.

-The result is maximum savings of genetic information.
+The result is the maximum savings of genetic information.

-It remains to add that, according to the laws of mathematics, in order to construct the most economical way of a closed shell of identical elements, it is necessary to fold the icosahedron from them, which we observe in viruses.
+According to mathematics laws, it remains to add that to construct the most economical way of a closed shell of identical elements, it is necessary to fold the icosahedron from them, which we observe in viruses.

-Volvoks algae - one of the simplest multicellular organisms - is a spherical shell, composed mainly of heptagonal, hexagonal and pentagonal cells.
+Volvox algae - one of the simplest multicellular organisms - is a spherical shell, composed mainly of heptagonal, hexagonal, and pentagonal cells.

-Three cells meet at each "vertex”.
-There are instances that have both quadrilateral and octagonal cells, but biologists have noticed that if there are no such "non-standard" cells (with less than five and more than seven), there are always twelve more pentagonal cells than heptagonal.
-There can be several hundreds or even thousands of cells.
+Three cells meet at each "vertex".
+Some instances have both quadrilateral and octagonal cells.
+Still, biologists have noticed that if there are no such "non-standard" cells (with less than five and more than seven), there are always twelve more pentagonal cells than heptagonal.
+There can be several hundred or even thousands of cells.

 Polyhedra in nature.
 Part 1